SirLemmings/Semaphore-Demo/index.md

 This is the latest demo of the Semaphore project.
 This page will be updated as we get closer to launching a test net that anybody can join.

-For those unitiated to the project, check out our landing page first:
+For those unitiated to the project, read the <a href="https://github.com/SirLemmings/Semaphore-Demo/blob/main/semaphore_2_pager.pdf" target="_blank">2-pager</a>.

+To get the technical details, read our <a href="https://github.com/SirLemmings/Semaphore-Demo/blob/main/semaphore_2_pager.pdf" target="_blank">white paper</a>.

 <a href="https://sirlemmings.github.io/Semaphore/" target="_blank">Semaphore Website.</a>